gfortran(1) — Linux manual page

 Limits the maximum number of error messages to n, at which

-point GNU Fortran bails out rather than attempting to
+point GNU Fortran bails out rather than attempting to continue

-limit on the number of error messages produced.
+the number of error messages produced.

 -fsyntax-only